TutsWiki/source/content/java/finally.md

 Welcome to the catch block.
 Hi, my_name_is_John
 ```
 Here the exception arises but then also the finally block gets executed.
-Now, what happens if we write the final block with try block but without catch block.
+Now, what happens if we write the finally block with try block but without catch block.
 Let's see the given example
 ### Example
 ```java